Undergraduate Anxiety and Depression Is on the Rise

 Walden University’s MS in Clinical Mental Health Counseling and M.S. in Marriage, Couple, and Family Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CACREP accreditation is a requirement for licensure in many states.
 The M.S. in Clinical Mental Health Counseling is accredited as a mental health counseling program under the 2001 standards.

 Notes on Licensure: The MS in Clinical Mental Health Counseling and MS in Marriage, Couple, and Family Counseling programs are designed to prepare graduates to qualify to sit for licensing exams and to meet the academic licensure requirements of many state counseling boards.
-Walden enrollment advisors can provide guidance on licensure issues, however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
+Walden Enrollment Specialists can provide guidance on licensure issues, however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
 Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain state licensure.